tzurbaev/laravel-forge-api/docs/create-server.md

 # Overview

 SDK provides fluent builders for all supported server providers.
-You can start building new server by calling `create` method on `Laravel\Forge\ForgeServers` instance.
+You can start building new server by calling `create` method on `Laravel\Forge\Forge` instance.

 # Server Providers